 While the company is certain to continue working towards meeting demand increases, it’s a somewhat worrisome sign that Coinbase was unable to handle the influx of activity on its platform.
 Binance, meanwhile, announced a major upgrade to its trading engine in June 2020.

-While originally United States-based users could utilize the standard Binance.com trading platform, the exchange is phasing out such usage and moving toward nation-based platforms.
+While originally US-based users could utilize the standard Binance.com trading platform, the exchange is phasing out such usage and moving toward nation-based platforms.
 Binance.us is the new US-based platform that residents can utilize.

 Although, there are currently certain state-level restrictions that limit who can use the new platform, which is constantly changing.
 Eventually, Binance.com will no longer be available for US traders, who will be forced to utilize Binance.us, which is unfortunate, as the current US platform has significantly less exchange liquidity than the original exchange.